 Study trips are organised voluntarily by SEMFed members.
 It is a great opportunity to learn from fellow professionals across the world and socialise with fellow SEMFed members over dinner & drinks.

-In 2018 we visited Cologne.
+In 2019 we visited Copenhagen.
 You can read an excellent report by our successful Martin Howe Bursary applicant here.

-Recent study trips have included Barcelona, Belfast, Istanbul and Brussels.
-The 2017 study trip was to Amsterdam.
+Recent study trips have included Barcelona, Belfast, Istanbul, Brussels and Amsterdam.
+The 2018 study trip was to Cologne.